The First Owner’s Reference

 Well-managed at competent yard, experienced rep10 to 20 percentThe achievable target

-Industry typical30 to 50 percentThe empirical expectation
+Industry typical30 to 50 percentWhat the work actually costs

 Poorly-managed60 to 100 percent or moreDockwalk: 600 percent overrun on a 1967 C&N refit